 The end of ‘Unless you do this, you cannot be saved!’

 Chapter 15 of the book of Acts brings us to the first strife of the Church – do we still obey the ceremonial law of Moses.
 The Bible says certain men from Judea taught that unless you are circumcised in the Law of Moses, you can not be saved.
-This ofcourse stirred Paul and Barnabas who just preached the Gospel to the uncircumcised and witnessed their salvation, without external deeds of the law.
+This, of course, stirred Paul and Barnabas who just preached the Gospel to the uncircumcised and witnessed their salvation, without external deeds of the law.
 Thus, they were sent back to Jerusalem to confer with the church governance.
-Interestingly, as all things work together for good, to them that love God, they passed through Samaria, a land and people hated by the Jews and preached the good news of the Gospel!
+Interestingly, as all things work together for good, to them that love God, they passed through Samaria, a land and people who were hated by the Jews and preached the good news of the Gospel!

 And when there had been much disputing, Peter rose up, and said unto them, Men and brethren, ye know how that a good while ago God made choice among us, that the Gentiles by my mouth should hear the word of the gospel, and believe.
 And God, which knoweth the hearts, bare them witness, giving them the Holy Ghost, even as he did unto us; And put no difference between us and them, purifying their hearts by faith.
 Now therefore why tempt ye God, to put a yoke upon the neck of the disciples, which neither our fathers nor we were able to bear?
 But we believe that through the grace of the Lord Jesus Christ we shall be saved, even as they.– Acts 15:7-11 KJV

-The decree of this council as written and dispersed among the churches that any who come teaching that the keeping of law was required for salvation was not approved or sent by the church Fathers.
+The decree of this council as written and dispersed among the churches that any who come teaching that the keeping of the law was required for salvation was not approved or sent by the Church Fathers.
 Rather, they went on to say that the Holy Ghost caused them to see there is no greater burden than a few necessary things;

 For it seemed good to the Holy Ghost, and to us, to lay upon you no greater burden than these necessary things; That ye abstain from meats offered to idols, and from blood, and from things strangled, and from fornication: from which if ye keep yourselves, ye shall do well.
 Fare ye well. – Acts 15:28,29 KJV